The Blue Zones

 What translates: the validated lessons

-Strong evidence (independent of Blue Zones data)
+Strong evidence (independent of the Blue Zones cohort itself)

 Moderate evidence

-Weak / culturally specific
+Weak or culturally specific

 Specific zone notes